fluffy/draft-jennings-moq-log/draft-jennings-moq-log.md

 ## Resource ID {#sec-res-id}

-Each Resource that creates logs has a unique resourceID.
+Each Resource that creates logs has a unique ResourceID.
 This is created by taking the MAC address of the primary network interface in binary, computing the SHA1 hash of it, then truncating to lower 64 bits.
-Note the SHA1 does not provide any security priories, it is just a hash that is widely implemented in hardware.
+Note the SHA1 does not provide any security properties, it is just a hash that is widely implemented in hardware.
 If this is not possible, any other random stable 64 bit identifier may be used.
-The advantage of us MAC address is that many other management systems use this address and using it makes it easier to correlate with other systems.
+The advantage of using a MAC address is that many other management systems use this address and using it makes it easier to correlate with other systems.
 The disadvantage is that it reveals the MAC address.